Lights Out Louisville

 Every spring and fall, millions of birds migrate through Louisville on their way between their breeding and overwintering grounds.
 Most species of songbirds migrate at night.
 Lights on tall buildings or aimed at the sky can attract or disorient them—causing many birds tocollide with windows or circle buildings until they fall from exhaustion.

-The Smithsonian estimates 300 million to 1 billion birds are killed each year due to collisions with artificially lit buildings.
-Another recent study suggests—in the U.S. alone—that number could be 1.92 to 5.19 billion, with potentially billions more across the world.
+Researchers estimate 300 million to 1 billion birds are killed each year due to collisions with artificially lit buildings.
+Another recent study found—in the U.S. alone—up to 5.19 billion birds die each year from window collisions, and potentially billions more across the world.

 Join the Louisville Audubon Society as we expand our community efforts to make our city safer for migratory wildlife.